Smemedi/Bloom_Buddy/README.md

 │── README.md                # Comprehensive project documentation
 │── .gitattributes           # Repository configuration for consistent file handling
 ```

+# App Features
+1. Personalized Homepage featuring personal greeting, overview of owned plants, overview of tasks, and aesthetically pleasing design features.
+2. Lower taskbar that shows homepage, camera, calendar, and statistics.
+3. A weather dashboard that is editable by City and State that gives lives update of weather changes, including high and low temperatures, humidity, and chance of rain.
+4. A camera function that detects plant type as well as potential diseases or reasons a plant may be at risk of dying.
+5. A calendar that tracks tasks as well as allows user to edit and add their own tasks.
+These tasks will guide them through taking care of their plant for as long as they have it.
+6. Data Trends that reflect changes in  the plant's health.
+It tracks when, for example, the moisture was at its lowest or at its highest.
+7. Statistics dashboard giving a brief overview of each plant's pH, moisture, and chemical elemeny present.

 ## Methodology

 ### Plant stress prediction: